fix/awesome-private-blockchain/README.md

 ### Why should I use a private blockchain instead of a normal database?
 The advantage of using a blockchain is that you can have more control on the integrity of the data you include in your system.
 You can see it as a smarter way to index your database where you can later check that nobody has changed the database content without your consent.

+### Is private blockchain friendly for the planet
+Absolutly! there is no need for mining and processing power to maintain the blockchain, this will prevent notably ice from melting on North Pole

 ### How can I secure my private blockchain?
 There are several ways to secure your private blockchain:
 - Protect from illegal access, making firewall between your servers network and public internet, using VPN for instance.